-The .genomecov.bed file is a tab-delimited file that has as its first three columns the standard BED fields, and as its fourth column the depth.
+The Full Res Report outputs a full_res.bed file.
+This file is tab-delimited file and has as its first three columns the standard BED fields, and as its fourth column the depth.
 Each record in the file is for a given interval that has a constant depth.
-If the depth changes, a new record is printed to the file.
-Alignments that have a mapping quality value of 0, duplicate reads, and clipped base are not counted towards the depth.
-The number of records in the .genomecov.bed file depends on whether or not a target BED file (--vc-target-bed) is specified.
-Only base positions that fall under the target BED regions are included in the .genomecov.bed output file.
-If no target BED file is specified, then the .genomecov.bed file is not filtered by any regions and a record is emitted for every alignment position.
+If the depth changes, then a new record is written to the file.
+Alignments that have a mapping quality value of 0, duplicate reads, and clipped bases are not counted towards the depth.

+Only base positions that fall under the user-specified coverage-region bed regions are present in the full res.bed output file.